d-tw/autoenv-nginx-image/README.md

 Server-side applications that run Docker images rely heavily on environment variables to provide runtime configuration, but front-end applications can't use this model as the code runs client-side, where the environment variables are not accessible.
 This often leads to creating specific front-end builds for different environments, which multiplies the number of builds and introduces unnecessary coupling between builds and configration.

-This Docker image aims to solve that issue by exposing a subset of the container's environment variables as a JSON document on a static HTTP path, allowing the front-end application to load runtime configuration.
+This Docker image aims to solve that issue by exposing a subset of the container's environment variables in two ways:

+1. **JSON Endpoint**: As a JSON document on a static HTTP path for async loading
+2. **HTML Injection**: By injecting configuration directly into index.html files as a global JavaScript variable for immediate access

 ### Example

+#### JSON Endpoint Usage

 Running the docker image with the following command: